Eco-Points/BE/README.md

 | --- | --- |
   --->

-This is an explanation Location section.
+This is an explanation of the Location section.

 <div>